 Lower Lid Blepharoplasty

-The purpose of eyelid surgery is to rejuvenate your eyes so that they do appear to be more open and attentive.
-My goal in blepharoplasty is to give your eyes about 10-15 years of youth.
-I do not attempt to change the shape and overall appearance of your eyes and face with blepharoplasty.
-Upper eyelid surgery is performed by removing the excess skin of the upper eyelids.
-One of the potential complications of upper eyelid surgery is to remove too much skin which would lead to difficulty closing the eyes.
-It is imperative that the experienced blepharoplasty surgeon takes time to measure the proper amount of excess upper eyelid skin prior to removal to avoid this potential complication.
+The purpose of eyelid surgery is to rejuvenate the eyes so a person may appear more alert and refreshed.
+The doctor does not alter the shape and overall appearance of the eyes through blepharoplasty, so closing the eyes should not be difficult as the anatomy essentially remains the same and only extra biological materials are snipped away.
+One potential complication of upper eyelid surgery is the removal of too much skin, which can lead to difficulty closing the eyes.
+Dr. Schoenfeld is an experienced blepharoplasty surgeon, and he takes time to create proper measurements of the amount of excess upper eyelid skin prior to removal to avoid this potential complication.